 2. - 4.
 Visual Communication / Product Design / Art assignments

-Regardless of whether you apply for the major Design, the major Art or for both majors, you will do the following assignments at home:
+Regardless of whether you apply for the major in Design, the major in Art or for both majors, you will do the following assignments at home:

-The topics and the technical indications (size of models, materials etc.) of the three assignments will be communicated by e-mail approximately a week before the Admission Workshop.
-It is not permitted, in any case, to send the works by post.
+The topics and the technical indications (size of models, materials etc.) of the three assignments at home will be communicated by email approximately 10 days before the interview.

-The three assignments must show both the spirit of observation and the candidate's capacitiy of judgement and creativity.
+The three assignments must show your spirit of observation, your judgement and creativity.

-The Admission Workshop will take place in the following days:
+Interviews will take place on the following days:

 The commission has at disposal a maximum score of 180 points, distributed as follows:

-For the admission to the bachelor you must reach a minimum score of 70/180 points.
+For the admission to the Bachelor programme you must reach a minimum score of 70/180 points.

-To be admitted to the major in Design, you must also have obtained a minimum score of 24 points by adding the results of both the visual communication (2D) and product design (3D) works.
+To be admitted to the major in Design, you must also achieve a minimum score of 24 points by adding the results of both the visual communication (2D) and product design (3D) works.